lazy-eggplant/vs.templ/README.md

 ## Installation

 Check the [Makefile](./Makefile).
 It will work out of the box on most systems.
-There are some flags you can configure without having to touch Meson directly in there.
+There are some flags in there you can configure without having to touch Meson directly.

 ## Projects using `vs.templ`